zs17959/LABBOOKING/README.md

 # LAB-BOOKING-ATTENDANCE
 **How to Setup local MYSQL for the web application for Local Testing** MYSQL configurations : follow the table name, user name and password is all on *application.properties* file.
 Run the application using *springbootLrun* option.
 (Maven clean install is recommended).
-Then access the website through [here] (http://localhost:8080)
+Then access the website through [here] (http://localhost:8080) or online (http://129.213.98.201)

 Example setup in application.properties